RitchieLab/LPC/README.md

 |---------|-------------|
 | `df -h` | Get current disk usage and total disk capacity |
 | `du -hs` | Get size of current directory |

+*Please note that at the request of PMACS, `du` commands should be used sparingly to avoid catastrophic burden on the filesystem*

 ### Sample job script